 The University does not maintain insurance on any personal property of students, and all personal property of students on the premises shall be at the risk of the student.
 The University shall not be liable for any damages to, or theft of, personal property of students in student residence facilities.

-2. The University shall not be liable for any damages or injuries to any student or the occupants of student residence facilities, or to guests or invitees of such students resulting from any act or failure to act by the student or any other occupant of the premises, or from any lack of repair of the facility or any accident occurring in or about the facility, except as authorized by and allowed pursuant to T.C.A. §§ 9-8-301, et. seq.
+2. The University shall not be liable for any damages or injuries to any student or to guests or invitees of such students resulting from any act or failure to act by the student or any other resident of the premises, or from any lack of repair of the facility or any accident occurring in or about the facility, except as authorized by and allowed pursuant to T.C.A. §§ 9-8-301, et. seq.

 Each student who occupies an assigned living space agrees to indemnify and hold the University harmless from and against any and all claims, damages, or causes of action whatsoever, asserted by any person arising out of or in any way connected with the use of the premises by the student.

 Residential Parking.
 Residence parking areas are reserved for the occupants of student residence facilities.
 All on-campus residents with vehicles are required to purchase an appropriate parking decal from Parking and Transportation Services.
-Stickers for Womack Lane families are limited to two (2) per apartment.
 Unauthorized vehicles and/or abandoned or immobile vehicles will be cited and/or removed at the owner’s expense.

 E. Refrigerator Guidelines.
 Small refrigerators are permitted in assigned living spaces provided they are no larger than 3.7 cubic feet and do not exceed 3.0 amps.